PyMVPA/PyMVPA/doc/source/tutorial_start.rst

 of additional information which we will investigate later on.
 In the original study the authors split the dataset in half (in odd and even runs), and computed a *pattern of activation* for each stimulus category in each half.
-Hence the dataset consists of 16 patterns which are called :term:`sample`\s in PyMVPA (one for each of the eight categories in each half of the experiment).
+Hence, the dataset consists of 16 patterns which are called :term:`sample`\s in PyMVPA (one for each of the eight categories in each half of the experiment).
 The number of samples in a dataset is equivalent to its length, and can be queried by: